 1. Not prioritizing Chase credit cards while under 5/24

+The first card I opened was the Capital One Venture card.
+I wasn’t seriously considering churning at this point, but when I changed my mind a few months later, I was already 1/24 instead of 0/24.
 Even if you aren’t sure if you will open more credit cards for the rewards in the future, it still makes sense to start with Chase 5/24 cards just in case you choose to pursue this full time.

 2. Not taking advantage of the best sign-up bonuses

 Sometimes the best sign-up offer is available through dummy booking or a referral link.
-When I signed up for the Hyatt credit card, I went with the public offer and missed out on the $50 statement credit available through dummy booking.
+When I signed up for the Hyatt credit card from Chase, I went with the public offer and missed out on the $50 statement credit available through dummy booking.
 I almost made an even more tragic mistake with the Gold Delta SkyMiles credit card from American Express.
 I was planning on signing up for the 30,000 mile offer but luckily was able to find a targeted 50,000 mile offer right before applying.
 This would have been a big mistake since you can only get the bonus on American Express cards once!

 Look around for the best offer before signing up for a credit card.
 Whether it’s a higher point offer or an added statement credit, it’s usually worth it to do a little digging.
 I also keep a list of the best offers here.